-As of 09/26/2018, it is not known if Housing Authority of Springfield is accepting Section 8 Housing Choice Voucher portability requests for porting in.
+As of 01/16/2022, it is not known if Housing Authority of Springfield is either absorbing or billing Section 8 Housing Choice Voucher portability requests for porting in.
 Learn more about porting Housing Choice Vouchers to a new area here.

-As of the most recent VMS report, Housing Authority of Springfield manages 58 active Housing Choice Vouchers.
+As of the HUDs most recent Voucher Management System report, Housing Authority of Springfield manages 51 active Housing Choice Vouchers.

 According to the 2016 Q4 Picture of Subsidized Households database, the housing authority's voucher program has an annual turnover of 15% having issued approximately 4 vouchers in the past year.
 The average voucher holder has received housing benefits for 6 years0 months.
 According to the 2016 PSH database, persons who were issued a voucher in the preceding 12 months waited an average of 23 months on the waiting list1.